Large-Scale Maintenance and Unit Commitment: A Decentralized Subgradient Approach: Introduction

 \section{Introduction}

 Power network operations has traditionally been represented by the well-studied UC problem \cite{unit_commitment}.
 The UC problem optimizes generator commitment and production decisions subject to network topology, transmission, and generation constraints.
 Maintenance of generation assets like generators and turbines has received a fair share of attention in the literature \cite{maintDereg, maintDereg2}.
 However, most of the research has focused on periodic and calendar-based maintenance schedules where the goal is to optimize maintenance intervals to minimize maintenance cost \cite{maintDereg2}.
 Few research efforts have tried to integrate maintenance with network operations.
-Some noteworthy examples include \cite{marwali1998integrated, fu2007security,fu2009coordination}.
-These problems typically focus on a vertically integrated power system setting.
-With the exception of \cite{muratp1, muratp2}, most of these models still focus on periodic maintenance.
+Some noteworthy examples include \cite{marwali1998integrated, fu2007security,fu2009coordination}. {These problems typically focus on a vertically integrated power system setting involving periodic maintenance schemes.
 Today, the rise of digital frameworks like the Internet-of-Things (IoT) is transforming the power generation industry.
 It has also highlighted the importance of leveraging IoT technologies like condition monitoring to advance maintenance management, i.e., condition-based maintenance (CBM).
-This paper provides a novel decentralized optimization framework to address the computational challenges in solving the joint UC and CBM optimization problem for large scale power networks.
+As a result, recent works have studied the integration of condition based maintenance (CBM) with operations and demonstrated significant cost savings by incorporating sensor-based predictive analytics \cite{muratp1, muratp2}.} This paper provides a novel decentralized optimization framework to address the computational challenges in solving the joint UC and CBM optimization problem for large scale power networks.

 The joint UC and CBM problem is significantly more complex than the standard UC problem because it involves maintenance and commitment coupling constraints.
 Moreover, the planning horizon for the joint problem tends to be in the order of months due to the timeline of maintenance decisions, whereas for UC it is typically 24 hours.
-Given the long planning horizons, the binary variables related to maintenance decisions are orders of magnitude greater than the conventional UC problem setting.
+Given the long planning horizons, the {number of} binary variables related to maintenance decisions are orders of magnitude greater than the conventional UC problem setting.

 From a computational standpoint, decentralized solution methodologies, such as alternating direction method of multipliers (ADMM), have been widely used to improve computational performance of large scale mixed integer planning problems like UC \cite{javad,ramanan2017asynchronous,asynch2019uc,xavier2020decomposable}.
 These solution methodologies rely on decomposing the power network topology into multiple autonomous regions.
 The methods iteratively apply ADMM by dualizing network flow constraints corresponding to transmission lines between regions.
 However, conventional ADMM-based decentralization approaches are not sufficient to solve large scale instances of the joint UC and CBM problem.
 This is because the local regional subproblems themselves become orders of magnitude more complex than the corresponding regional subproblems found in decentralized UC.
 Therefore, a direct adaptation of ADMM-based decentralization is not sufficient to address the computational complexities of the joint problem.